NREL/BuildingMOTIF/docs/reference/cli_tool.md

 ### Loading Individual Libraries

-You can load invidual diretories or ontologies into a BuildingMOTIF instance directly using the command line.
+You can load individual directories or ontologies into a BuildingMOTIF instance directly using the command line.

 #### Directory